-My goal is that Live Simply Natural be a resource to help you feel empowered when making food choices.
+My goal is for Live Simply Natural to be a resource to help you feel empowered when making food choices.
 I’m a big believer that eating a well-balanced diet is the best way to optimize your health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing one of my fall and winter time favorites – CAULIFLOWER!

 Produce Guide: Cauliflower

-Cauliflower, like other cruciferous vegetables, are full of phytonutrients (natural plant compounds), which may help protect against cancer.
+Cauliflower, like other cruciferous vegetables, is full of phytonutrients (natural plant compounds), which may help protect against cancer.
 One of its best nutritional aspects though is the high daily value of vitamin C it delivers in one serving – an impressive 77%.
 Cauliflower is also a good source of vitamin K, protein, thiamin, riboflavin, niacin, magnesium, and phosphorus, and a very good source of fiber, vitamin B6, folate, potassium, and manganese.
-Cauliflower is anti-inflammatory and antioxidant-rich, and may boost both your heart and brain health.
-It’s best when eaten raw, because cooking and processing destroys some of its antioxidants.
+Cauliflower is anti-inflammatory and antioxidant-rich and may boost both your heart and brain health.
+It’s best when eaten raw because cooking and processing destroy some of its antioxidants.

 NUTRIENT BREAKDOWN OF CAULIFLOWER